vasi/bootstrappable-distros/README.md

 * [live-bootstrap](distros/live-bootstrap.md)
 * [toybox](distros/toybox.md)

-Can bootstrap, but no working dev tools in target, can't self-host or install packages:
+Can bootstrap, but no working dev tools in target:

 * [buildroot](distros/buildroot.md)
 * [Haiku](distros/Haiku.md) - Dev builds are supposedly possible, but broke when I tried